Fitting in with the Portuguese people and their way of life doesn’t have to be hard. Here are a few ways you can easily get by in Portugal.

 As a guest, whenever you are invited for lunch, it is common practice to bring something for the family, for instance, flowers or a bottle of wine.

-The Portuguese people know very well that any other country does not speak their language within Europe.
 Also, since the wealth of Portugal is largely run on tourism, most people strive to learn foreign languages to make communication easier.

 However, traditional attires like black shawls for women and berets for men are also common in rural areas.
 Generally, western influence exists in the country, but the extent of the influence is dependent on a particular region.